 Admission to the Program

-be enrolled full time (9 credit hours)
+be enrolled full-time (9 credit hours or more); and

-Students who are required to withdraw from Co-op due to their academic standing may re-apply for admission to the Co-op program based upon re-qualification.
+Students required to withdraw from Co-op due to their academic standing may re-apply for admission based upon re-qualification.

 Co-operative Education Transferable Work Terms

-The work term(s) is officially recognized, i.e., noted on the transcript, by the institution where the work term originated.
+the work term(s) is officially recognized (i.e. noted on the transcript) by the institution where the work term originated;

-The credit for the work term(s) was granted for work experience typical of the same discipline into which the student is transferring.
+the credit for a second work term was granted for work experience typical of a similar major or minor into which the student is transferring, and

 Co-operative Education Work Term Credit Challenge